srenner/mcp-v2/README.md

 # mcp-v2

-Reimaginging the original mycarprojects project.
+Reimaginging the original MyCarProjects.net project, rebranded as ModManager.app.
 Details to come.